almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/tech-interview-tips.md

 ---
 title: Tech Interview Tips
 posted: 2022-04-11
+updated: 2022-04-14
 author: Kenny Robinson, @almostengr
 description: Advice on how to succeed with tech and functional interviews.
 ---

 Having sat on both sides of the interview desk, there are certain things that I have learned and have created this resource to share those details.
 They are in no particular order.
+This will be a living document.
+Meaning that it will be updated as time goes on.

 ## Categories